 Wix vs Shopify: What’s the main difference?

 Wix offers beginner-friendly ecommerce features geared towards small online stores with less than 100 products.
-Instead, Shopify is suitable for much larger stores as it’s built to manage hundreds or even thousands of store items.
+Instead, Shopify is suitable for much larger stores as it’s built to easily manage thousands of store items.
 Wix’s Business Basic plan starts at $23/month whereas Shopify Basic is $26/month.

 Round 1: Ease of Use